awsk1994/VultantGlasses_Alpha/README.md

 # TODO:
 ### High (Essential) Priority:
+ - (when hardware more stable) should send all info (presentation + settings + notes) at once to the glasses (confirm with haori, can send all at once or need to send in interval)
  - manual override to cancel auto connect?
  - Fix VButton and Vstatus' line alignment and also new line when necssary.
  - Fix VButton and Vstatus' font
  - ensure menuScreen's .then stuff are working correctly.
+ - Settings, not refreshing immediately after I click it.
+Need to go back and click into the settingsItem to see change
+  - should be able to forceUI update via     // RNRestart.Restart(), but need VPN access

  - todo: force to use back() when backing from BleMenuByName screen.